 First erected in 1893, this theater was designed similar to other European Baroque theaters such as the Paris Opera.
 Whether you come to see a show or just to stand in awe at the architecture, this is a great stop on your Krakow itinerary.

 Although Krakow has a transportation system, I was able to easily get around the city by walking.
 Of course there are cases that you can’t avoid transportation for sights like Auschwitz or the Wieliczka Salt Mine.

 Helpful Polish Phrases

-Have you been to any of these places?
-Let me hear about your experience in the comments!
+Have you been to any of these places or did I miss anything?
+Let me know in the comments below!